Sign up

 Click on “Choose File” or drag and drop your members CSV file into the area at the top where it says “Drop Files Here”.
 The system will run a pre-process on the data to try and determine if there are any potential issues with the CSV file.

-Linking Columns
+Mapping Columns

-Linked columns
+Mapped columns

 With phone numbers, our system can be used to send test messages to members.
 If you plan to use this feature you will need to specify which phone number the system should use for your members when sending a text message (usually a mobile number).
 If you know what phone numbers in your CSV file are mobile and which ones are not, we recommend separating them into 2 columns, one for mobile and one for other, and when linking columns link the mobile number to the “Mobile” target.